Duchess Meghan’s Nephew Has Become A Marijuana Millionaire

-While several members of Meghan Markle’s family back in the United States are still complaining that the Duchess of Sussex hasn’t shared the wealth, nephew Tyler Scott Dooley, the son of Thomas Markle Jr. has managed to make himself a millionaire, just leaning on the family name a little bit.
+While several members of Meghan Markle’s family in the United States are still complaining that the Duchess of Sussex hasn’t shared the wealth, nephew Tyler Scott Dooley, the son of Thomas Markle Jr., has managed to make himself a millionaire, just leaning on the family name a little bit.

 The Daily Mail is reporting that Dooley, who says he is the “black sheep” of the Markle family, planted marijuana on his 1,000-acre range in Medford, Oregon, and has created a strong strain he calls “Markle Sparkle,” with the tagline, “So strong it will blow your crown off.”